mohammad-hossain/githubTest/README.md

 Div 296 Noa and Noaa
-Here are 5 bullet points summarizing the key points:

 - A new Div 296 Tax Notice of Assessment (NOA) must be generated for clients with a new tax assessment, except when negative earnings calculations are present.
 The due date is 84 days from the issue date unless the amount is deferred.
 - Amended Div 296 Notice of Assessment (NOAA) is required if there are changes to a previously issued assessment.
 The new amounts must be included, and the due date for additional payable amounts is 84 days from the NOAA issue date.